oatybiscuit/Node-RED-HA-Octopus-Agile-JSONata/README.md

 ### Graphs

 I use the custom [apexcharts-card](https://github.com/RomRider/apexcharts-card) to display the tariff prices.
 This requires several graph configuration settings as well as data generator code to get the display I want.
-The graph shows the Agile import price and export price, over a complete 48 hour period of 'today' and 'tomorrow', with the best-price periods also given, as well as annotations for peak and off-peak (Flux) periods and standard variable-tariff prices.
+The graph shows the Agile import price and export price, over a complete 48 hour period of 'today' and 'tomorrow', with the best-price periods also given, as well as annotations for peak and off-peak periods (based on Octopus Flux) and the current offered standard variable-tariff prices for my region.

 ![agile tariff graph](/images/agile-graph.png)